appsmithorg/appsmith-docs/website/docs/packages/tutorial/create-package.md

 <dd>

-* Query Modules allows you to reuse datasource queries across various applications, providing dynamic inputs that adapt query parameters based on user interactions.
+* Query Modules allow you to reuse datasource queries across various applications, providing dynamic inputs that adapt query parameters based on user interactions.
 Learn how to [Create Query Modules](/packages/tutorial/query-module)

-* JS modules allows you to reuse functions and JavaScript logic across multiple applications.
+* JS modules allow you to reuse functions and JavaScript logic across multiple applications.
 Learn how to [Create JS Modules](/packages/tutorial/js-module)

 </dd>